MrYawe/ocaml-quadtrees/README.md

 ## Run the demo program
 `$ make`
 `$ ./Demo.native`
-It can be ./Demo.byte if the native build is not available on your computer.
+The program can be `Demo.byte` if the native build is not available on your computer.

 ## Run tests
 You need to have [OUnit2](http://ounit.forge.ocamlcore.org/) intalled.